 SAT scores are typically released within two weeks after you take the test.
 Fall test dates could be risky in case of delays, and you wouldn't really have time to see these scores before deciding whether or not to send them.
 Ideally, you'd be finished testing before this October test date if you're applying early action.

-Your last opportunity to take the ACT would likely be the September test date, assuming your scores become available in time.
+Your last opportunity to take the ACT would likely be the September test date (although in 2020 October test dates have been added that also work), assuming your scores become available in time.
 Again, if you're applying early action, you will feel less pressure if you're already all set with your test scores by the fall of your senior year.